AlfredoSystems/Alfredo-NoU2/docs/source/robot_programming_tutorial_Pesto_Link.rst

 **Press/click CONNECT in `PestoLink`_.** A pairing menu will appear, find and select the robot name you chose.

-You should now be connected to your robot in AlfredoConnect via Bluetooth.
+You should now be connected to your robot in PestoLink via Bluetooth.
 Press the buttons you assigned (this tutorial used the 0 and 1 buttons) and the motors and servos you have connected to your robot should move.

 Robot Programming
 -----------------